 Denali National Park Alaska is one of the largest parks in the national parks system.
 Denali encompasses 6 million acres (larger than Massachusetts).
 The name Denali derives from the Athabascan native people.
-It means “high one,” named so for Mount McKinnley.
+It means “high one,” named so for Denali Peak (formerly Mount McKinnley).
 Denali National Park Alaska was initially Mount McKinley National Park, established as a wildlife refuge 1917.
 In 1980 the boundaries were enlarged and named Denali National Park.

 A visit to Denali National Park Alaska means you may see a variety of wildlife.
 The most common wildlife you will see are Dall sheep, caribou, moose, grizzly bears, and occasionally, wolves.
 Smaller mammals include fox, weasel, wolverine, lynx, marten, snowshoe hare, hoary marmot, red squirrel, ground squirrel, pika, porcupine, beaver, shrew, vole and the lemming.
 In the winter you will not see many animals as the weather is harsh.
 If an animal is not in hibernation they are more likely than not holed up living off of food gathered for this season.
 The struggle to survive the brutally cold winters of Alaska is a real challenge for most Alaskan Wildlife.